Shuji Ohira

 Introduction

-Before joining AWS, I completed my Ph.D. in Computer Science at the Nara Institute of Science and Technology (NAIST), where I was a member of the Internet Architecture and Systems Laboratory (inet-lab) and a Research Fellow of the Japan Society for the Promotion of Science (DC2) from 2021 to 2023.
+I am a Security Consultant at Amazon Web Services Japan, where I help customers design and implement secure cloud architectures with a focus on identity and access management.
+Before joining AWS, I earned my Ph.D. in Computer Science from Nara Institute of Science and Technology (NAIST), where I was a member of the Internet Architecture and Systems Laboratory (inet-lab).
+During my doctoral studies, I was also a Research Fellow of the Japan Society for the Promotion of Science (DC2).